-Permanent disability: Permanent disability direct compensation payments occur in the circumstance that you do not recover from your injury or illness.
+Permanent disability: Permanent disability direct compensation payments occur when you do not recover from your injury or illness.

 Supplemental job displacement benefits: Supplemental job displacement benefits offer vouchers to help pay for skill enhancement or retraining if you don’t fully recover and return to work for your employer after an injury or illness.

-Death benefits: Death benefits help provide direct payments to your children, spouse, or other dependents if you die as a result of a work-related injury or illness.
+Death benefits: Death benefits help provide direct payments to your children, spouse, or other dependents if you die due to a work-related injury or illness.

 The workers’ compensation claims process can be highly complex.
-Most employees have very little understanding of how the entire process works from start to finish.
-We hope that these frequently asked questions addressed in this text helped clarify any uncertainties about worker’s compensation and provided other relevant information regarding the workers’ compensation process.
+Most employees need to understand how the entire process works from start to finish.
+We hope that these frequently asked questions addressed in this text helped clear up any worries about workers’ compensation and gave other relevant information about the workers’ compensation process.

-However, if you still have any questions about the workers’ compensation process or if you need help filing your claim.
-We recommend reaching out to one of our expert workers’ compensation attorneys at Stockton Workers’ Compensation Attorneys, P.C.
+However, if you still have questions about the workers’ compensation process or need help filing your claim.
+We recommend reaching out to one of our expert Stockton workers’ compensation attorneys at Stockton Workers’ Compensation Attorneys, P.C.
 You can reach us at (209) 323-5126 or by visiting our website to chat directly with an attorney.